 High-level Overview

 Use Case 1 is described in [TNBI-UseCases] as a single-domain with single layer network scenario supporting different types of services.
-This section provides an high-level overview of how IETF YANG models can be used to support these uses cases at the MPI between the Transport PNC and the MDSC.
+This section provides a high-level overview of how IETF YANG models can be used to support these uses cases at the MPI between the Transport PNC and the MDSC.

 Section 3.1 describes the topology abstraction provided to the MDSC by the Transport PNC at the MPI.